Advice Posts – Page 4 – UW Graduate School Skip to content

 • Nuggets of what’s next.

 Last but not least, the elevator speech is not something you can make up on the spot.
 It’s important to think ahead, prepare a draft, and practice your delivery.
 Practice is always the key to success.
-Practice with peers or mentors, or come to our office hours for feedback.
+Practice with peers or mentors.
 In addition to the examples above, check out the following informational resources on crafting an elevator speech.

 Use an Elevator Pitch to Effectively Communicate Your Work